Enter the

 Seasons/Availability

-Licorice mint is available in the summer and through the early fall months.
+Licorice mint is available in the summer through early fall.

 Current Facts